PageSpeed Insights recommendations are a bittersweet aspect of web performance optimization.

 They are indeed wonderful suggestions to help improve the performance of your website.

 However, a PageSpeed report can contain a number of recommendations that can cause confusion and make you feel at a loss with questions like:

 How can I fix PageSpeed warnings?

-Every PageSpeed Insights report includes a series of recommendations and warnings, divided into two main categories:
+After testing your WordPress site’s performance, you’ll get a PageSpeed Insights report including a series of recommendations and warnings, divided into two main categories: